 Since Wild Bill is King of my yard, I make sure to wash the spinach well.
 He actually likes the glasses and sometimes he wears a hat with them too.

 I believe the first recipe I used back in the day called for boiling the spinach for a certain amount of time, but somewhere along the way I realized if you can eat it raw how cooked does it need to be?
-So I started giving the spinach a quick cook in the microwave.
+So I started giving the spinach a quick saute before adding the other ingredients.